Editor’s note: This article has been updated in light of the UK-EU trade deal that was agreed at the end of 2020 and is now in place.

 It’s important to understand what it means to zero-rate goods for VAT.

 It doesn’t mean you can simply forget about VAT.
 It means you apply a 0% VAT rate.
-No VAT is payable but you still have to include the exports as part of your VAT accounting.
+No UK VAT is payable but you still have to include the exports as part of your VAT accounting and consider any requirements for VAT in the recipient country.

-When it comes to purchasing services, rather than goods cross-border, things continue much as they did before 1 January 2021.
+When it comes to selling services throughout the UK, rather than goods cross-border, things continue much as they did before 1 January 2021.

 However, UK businesses that use the Mini One-Stop Shop (MOSS) system will need to register for the non-union MOSS and will no longer benefit from a €10k threshold before having to apply the place of supply rules.